microsoft/pxt-adafruit/docs/projects/magic-button-trick.md

 })
 ```

-## step 4: swapping the buttons when we know the magnet is nearby
+## Step 5: swapping the buttons when we know the magnet is nearby

 Now we can check the value of our variable 'isSwitched' whenever we want and we will know that the magnet is nearby if it's value is 'true'.
 Let's use that to change how the buttons work and complete the code for our trick.
 We will add an 'if, else' block to each button's code and check if we should swap over what each button displays because 'isSwitched' is equal to true: